-Traditionally, dialects differ from languages in that dialects are regional variations of one main language.
+Traditionally, dialects are regional variations of one main language.
 Usually, they’re at least partially mutually intelligible with the main language they stem from.

-That being said, the line between a language and a dialect is fuzzy at best.
+That being said, the line between a language and a dialect is often blurred.
 For instance, Portuguese and Spanish have a relatively high degree of mutual intelligibility, but they’re technically separate languages.

 The Chinese language, on the other hand, is comprised of a number of dialects that aren’t always mutually intelligible.